 Code execution tools (shell, Python, Node.js) run in a sandboxed environment with restrictions on filesystem access, network connections, and execution time.
 This keeps your system safe even when agents run untrusted code.

-See Sandbox for details on how sandboxing works and how to configure it.
+See Sandbox for details on how sandboxing works and Policies for how the rules are written.